MicrosoftDocs/office-developer-client-docs/docs/access/day-function-access-custom-web-app.md

 ---
-title: "Day Function (Access custom web app)"
+title: "Day function (Access custom web app)"
 manager: kelbow
 ms.date: 9/5/2017
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: 8e0a77e4-0653-4a85-b507-13440aef195b
 description: "Returns an integer representing the day (day of the month) of the specified date in the Gregorian calendar."
 ---

-# Day Function (Access custom web app)
+# Day function (Access custom web app)

 Returns an integer representing the day (day of the month) of the specified date in the Gregorian calendar.